patternfly/patternfly-timeline/README.md

-In the HTML source, create a new timeline chart, bind data to a DOM element, then call the chart on the element.
+In the HTML source, create a new timeline chart, bind data to a DOM element, then call the chart on the element. **Important:** In order for the zoom slider to work correctly, the placeholder element must have position: relative or absolute styling.

 ```js
 var timelineChart = d3.chart.timeline();